JeffreyBenjaminBrown/hode/docs/order.md

 The easiest way to avoid this problem is to tell Hode that a template is transitive
-(if in fact it is) as soon as you start using it.
+(if in fact it is) as soon as you introduce the template.